 What is Epithelial Basement Membrane Disorder (EMBD)?

-EBMD is also known as anterior basement membrane disease or map-dot-fingerprint dystrophy, is a common condition that affects the cornea, or front surface of the eye. of the eye.
+EBMD is also known as anterior basement membrane disease or map-dot-fingerprint dystrophy.
+It is a common condition that affects the cornea, the front surface of the eye.
 The condition usually affects people over 30 years of age and is not easy to diagnose, leaving those affected unaware of their condition.
 Some people with the disease have subtle corneal irritation that is short-lived while others may have chronic symptoms that are bothersome all the time.

 EBMD is a disorder of the basal epithelial cells located in the front part of the cornea.
-In EBMD, the epithelial cells to become loosely attached to the underlying layer of the conea known as Bowmans membrane.
+In EBMD, the epithelial cells to become loosely attached to the layer below known as Bowmans membrane.
 The changes will cause an uneven appearance of maps, dots, and fingerprints within the cornea.
 These characteristic changes can only be seen with the use of a slit lamp biomicroscope by your eye doctor.

 People with EBMD may complain of the following symptoms:

 - Blurred vision